HMKnapp/spotify-ripper/README.md

 sudo dpkg -i libfdk-aac-dev_0.1.4-2+b1_armhf.deb
 ```

-> Note that if at any time there is an error about broken packages, just issue this command: `sudo apt install --fix-broken`.
+> If at any time there is an error about broken packages, just issue this command: `sudo apt install --fix-broken`.

 ## Upgrade